schmidtde-stout/advisor-api/docs/developer.md

 **To run the API server**, from a terminal: run `npm start`

-**To run the API server with nodemon**, from a terminal: run `npm dev`, this will monitor for changes to codebase and will restart the server automatically if it detects a change, pretty nice for active development and testing.
+**To run the API server with nodemon**, from a terminal: run `npm run dev`, this will monitor for changes to codebase and will restart the server automatically if it detects a change, pretty nice for active development and testing.

 **To run the API server in debug**, with vcode: Run > Start Debugging, Select Node.js if prompted